-ENGG 200-1
+ENGG 200-1 (BC=1)

-(1-0-0) 15 weeks Orientation to the Engineering Profession
+Orientation to the Engineering Profession

 Development and history of the engineering profession.
 Branches of engineering.
 Engineering roles in various branches.
 Includes presentations from engineers in different branches.
 Several written assignments will form the basis for an assessment of your report writing abilities.